Mark the Day! May 28 2017

 May 28, International Day of Action for Women’s Health

 Our Health, Our Rights, Our Lives!

-While we use the term ‘woman/women’ we do so with a critical reflexivity that recognizes the nuances and right to people’s unique sexual and gender identities and expressions.
-We also recognize that ‘women’ are not a monolithic group and that they have diverse identities that vary due to their social location and the socio-economic, political, and multicultural contexts in which their lives are embedded.
+*While we use the term ‘woman/women’ we do so with a critical reflexivity that recognises the nuances and right to people’s unique sexual and gender identities and expressions.
+We also recognise that ‘women’ are not a monolithic group and that they have diverse identities that vary due to their social location and the socio-economic, political, and multicultural contexts in which their lives are embedded.